The answer to that question is simple…Everything!!!

 - Observations of the market.
 Each day is different in the market, but that doesn’t mean there are certain “tendencies” or “behaviors” that you can take advantage of.
 With careful and consistent observation, you can find these “tendencies” and create or adjust your strategies to them.
 Also, if the environment changes, you’ll be on top of the situation and change with it!

 - Trading mistakes and missed opportunities.
 Mistakes and missed opportunities are just as detrimental to your success as the market going against your trade.
-Closing trades too early, not taking legit setups, entering the wrong entry levels or positions sizes, etc. should be recorded in your journal so that you avoid the same mistakes in the future.
+Closing trades too early, not taking legit setups, entering the wrong entry levels or position sizes, etc. should be recorded in your journal so that you avoid the same mistakes in the future.

 - Performance statistics.
 Many aspects of your forex trading performance can be quantified into hard data.
 This gives you a realistic, no BS picture of how you’re doing.
 Like Shakira’s hips, the numbers don’t lie.
 And sometimes a shot of reality can give you the kick in the butt you need to kick up your game!